Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 This is one publishing company that grooms new talents into bestselling authors.
 It also makes bestselling authors into popular brand names like it did with Patricia Briggs, and Laurell K. Hamilton, amongst many others.

-It works with its authors to produce the best version of their works.
+It works with its authors to produce the best version of its works.
 Payback’s A Witch by Lana Harper and The Love Hypothesis by Ali Hazelwood are some of its bestselling titles.

 For submissions, it has the Berkley Open Submission Program that allows authors without representation to submit their work within an announced submission window.